Why I'm Depressed? Understand Depression Symptoms and Get the Help to Lift Depression Fast.

 - Need for meaning — purpose and goals

 Below is a more elaborate version of the cycle of depression.

 As you can see depression affects many aspects of your life and creates additional downward spirals (marked by the different coloured arrows).
 It is enough to look at this diagram to get overwhelmed!
 Not to worry, I would mainly like you to notice the orange blobs that represent where we can begin to create change.

 Is online therapy is not suitable for you?

 Online therapy is generally not appropriate if you are in a high risk category including severe mental illness or highly acute symptoms such as suicidal thoughts or psychosis.
 This is not 24/7 help line and I can’t promise immediate response.
-If you feel suicidal please contact hotline help in your country.
+If you feel suicidal right now please contact hotline help in your country.
 This service is not appropriate for:

 - Young people under 13 years